jenyu7/dwsource/lct-10.md

 ```c
 typedef short compact
 ```
 This will allow the declaration of variables of the type `compact`.
-Main purpose is for **portability**, as chainging the primitive type in `typedef` will change it in all occurences of that type.
+Main purpose is for **portability**, as changing the primitive type in `typedef` will change it in all occurences of that type.
 Can also give extra information in the type name itself.

 ### struct
 Create a new type that is a collection of other types.